 - Protection from intimidation and harm

-- Special attention for special witnesses (young, elderly, handicapped)
+- Special attention for special witnesses (young, elderly, disabled)